 This page aggregates tracking information on approved Medicaid emergency authorities to address the COVID-19 Coronavirus emergency.
 We include details on Medicaid Disaster Relief State Plan Amendments (SPAs), other Medicaid and CHIP SPAs, and other state-reported administrative actions; Section 1115 Waivers; Section 1135 Waivers; and 1915 (c) Waiver Appendix K strategies.
+This page is updated on a weekly basis.

 Contents of Tracker: